Feugmo/Transformation/README.rst

 + edit the file params.yaml to change the parameter
     + **inputfile:**  Input  file, read  with ase
     + **outpuformat :** Output format type .
 Default is xyz",
-    + outputfile: Outputfile file.
+    + **outputfile:** Outputfile file.
 Default is the standard output",
     + **scale:** Define a scaling.
 Default: 1.0",
-    + **rotation :**   "Define a counter-clockwise Rotation by an angle and an axis.
-Ex 30 deg along 'x' axis: " "'30.0:1.0:0.0:0.0'"
+    + **rotation :**   Define a counter-clockwise Rotation by an angle and an axis.
+Ex 30 deg along 'x' axis:  '30.0:1.0:0.0:0.0'
     + **origin:**  Define the origin from which the rotation and scaling are performed.
-Can be any vector " "or one of the keyword ('cm').
-Default: '0.0:0.0:0.0'",
+Can be any vector or one of the keyword ('cm').
+Default: '0.0:0.0:0.0',

     + **translation:**  Define a Translation.
 Can be any vector or one of the keyword ('-cm', '-ori'). " "Default: '0.0:0.0:0.0'",
     + **principal:** Rotate the molecule around the center of mass to align it along the principal axis of " "inertia.
 Overwrite origin and rotation options."